aritraroy/Flashbar/README.md

 # Flashbar
-A highly customizable, powerful and easy-to-use alerting library for Android
+A highly customizable, powerful and easy-to-use alerting library for Android.

 ### Specs
 [![API](https://img.shields.io/badge/API-14%2B-orange.svg?style=flat)](https://android-arsenal.com/api?level=14) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This library allows you to show messages or alerts in your app **quickly and easily**.
-It can be used as an alternative to Snackbar or Toast and offers a plethora of customization options for you to play with.
+It can be used as an alternative to `Snackbar` or `Toast` and offers a plethora of useful features and customization options for you to play with.

-It has been written **100% in Kotlin**.
+It has been written **100% in Kotlin**. ❤️

 # Table of Contents
 * [Download](#download)